nexoedge/nexoedge/CONFIG.md

 ## Configuration Files

-nCloud has essential four configuration files:
+Nexoedge has essential four configuration files:

 - `general.ini`: Configurations required by all entities
 - `proxy.ini`: Configurations required by `proxy` and `ncloud-reporter`